-Aeonium 'Moonburst' is a striking, evergreen succulent with rosettes of green leaves with cream to yellow stripes and a hint of pink.
+Aeonium 'Moonburst' is an attractive succulent that forms rosettes of green leaves with cream to yellow stripes and a hint of pink.
 It is much smaller and more compact growing than Aeonium 'Starburst' to about half the size.
-This hybrid has more rounded leaf tips, shorter leaves and more pronounced variegation which can be variable.
+This hybrid has more rounded leaf tips, shorter leaves, and more pronounced variegation, which can be variable.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).